dzezo/web-kb/BE/Microservices Fundamentals.md

    1.4.
 Run assertions to make sure that request did the right thing
 2. Some tests around models
 3. Event emitting and receiving

+#### Git Repo Approaches

+- Mono Repo: One repo for all services
+- Repo-Per-Service: One repo per service